The David Ross Education Trust

 Charnwood College Academy is committed towards enabling all learners to make significant progress in knowledge, understanding and skills, in attitudes and in values, as social beings and as lifelong learners.
 We nurture aspirations for all and understand that some individual children will need additional help in progressing towards their goals.

-All staff and governors actively support inclusion and the principles outlined in this policy; working hard to ensure that provision is made for those who need it and that all children are given the opportunities to be the best they can be.
+All staff and governors actively support inclusion and the principles outlined in our SEN policy; working hard to ensure that provision is made for those who need it and that all children are given the opportunities to be the best they can be.

-• We believe that by working in partnership with our children, their families and external colleagues much can be done towards overcoming the challenges our young people face.
-Our commitment to this is outlined in this policy.
+- We believe that by working in partnership with our children, their families and external colleagues much can be done towards overcoming the challenges our young people face.
+Our commitment to this is outlined in the policy.

 Aims